 Simple Mail Transfer Protocol (SMTP)

-Simple Mail Transfer Protocol (SMTP) is the standard protocol for sending emails across the internet.
+SMTP is the foundational protocol for sending emails across the internet.
 It enables email clients to transmit messages to mail servers and facilitates communication between servers to deliver emails to their final destinations.
-While SMTP is efficient for email transmission, its default cleartext operation requires additional security measures like TLS to protect sensitive data.
+While SMTP is highly efficient for email transmission, its default cleartext operation requires additional security measures like TLS to protect sensitive data from interception or tampering.

 Key Points

-- SMTP is the backbone of email transmission.
+- SMTP is the backbone of email transmission, handling client-to-server and server-to-server communication.

-- It operates in cleartext, making it vulnerable to interception and tampering.
+- It operates in cleartext by default, making emails vulnerable to eavesdropping, spoofing, and relay attacks.

-- Additional security measures like TLS, SPF, DKIM, and DMARC are essential.
+- Security protocols like TLS, SPF, DKIM, and DMARC are essential to mitigate risks.

 How SMTP Works

 SMTP operates through a series of commands and responses between email clients and servers.
-Here’s a breakdown of its core functionality:
+Below is a breakdown of its core functionality:

 Email Transmission Process